-This list of 21 Macro Diet Friendly Staples is great for beginners!
-Get a list of food that’s great for making simple recipes, including high protein options.
+This list of 21 Macro Friendly Snacks is great for beginners!
+Get a list of ideas that's great for making simple recipes, including high protein options.

 Disclaimer: I am not a health or diet expert, this is just my personal experience!